 Sometimes there’s a losing streak.
 No-one can work out why.
 The team responds by blaming each other, or the coach, or the management.
 There are resignations, someone gets fired.
 New people join the team.
 The game continues and performance improves.

-Whether or not the team continues to win, or starts to lose, whether it is an average team, a winning team or a losing team - it tends to function in the same way.
-It observes the rules of the game, adjusting for new ones and unexpected loses, correcting mistakes openly and effectively.
+Whether it is an average team, a winning team or a losing team - it tends to function in the same way.
+It observes the rules of the game, adjusting for new ones and unexpected losses, correcting mistakes openly and effectively.
 Maintaining a dynamic order that is on-the-whole functional.

 One day, one of the team members notices something.